Corporate Legal

 6. Avoid giving personal advice;

-7. Maintain confidentiality except as may be required by this Procedures Guide.
+7. Maintain confidentiality except as may be required by these Procedures.

 11.2

-In the event that a student at the College receives a Disclosure of Sexual Violence, Discrimination or Harassment, the student receiving the disclosure shall maintain confidentiality except as may be required by this Procedures Guide.
+In the event that a student at the College receives a Disclosure of Sexual Violence, Discrimination or Harassment, the student receiving the disclosure shall maintain confidentiality except as may be required by these Procedures.
 The student receiving the disclosure is also encouraged to:

 1. Inform the individual that supports are available through the College or the wider community and encourage the individual to access such resources;